 The best way to test for HIV is by using the HIV antibody test.
-The minimum required wait for HIV testing is 8 weeks.
+The minimum required wait for HIV testing is eight weeks.
 If you know you’ve been exposed to HIV in the last 72 hours, go to an emergency room or urgent care immediately to seek preventative treatment.
-For potentially exposures within the past 2 months, you will need to do a HIV RNA test.
-If you are concerned with your health, or just getting a routine check, the HIV antibody test will put your mind at ease.
+For potential exposures within the past two months, you will need to do a HIV RNA test.
+Whether you are concerned about your health or just getting a routine check, the HIV antibody test will put your mind at ease.
 To find out more information call a care counselor at 1-888-978-3435.

 HIV Testing Information

 The HIV virus is transmitted through the exchange of bodily fluids including vaginal secretions, semen and blood.
 The exchange of these bodily fluids can happen through sexual activity as well as the sharing of needles.

 What kind of test is used to detect HIV infections?

 HIV is detected through the use of an HIV Antibody Test.
 This simple blood test searches for the presence of your body’s antibodies to the HIV virus.
 It can take several weeks for your body to begin producing enough antibodies to be detectable, so it is important to be sure you’ve waited long enough before testing to avoid receiving a false negative result.
 A negative result is considered to be a true negative only if it has been 3 months since possible infection.